xstriver/vps-heroku/README.md

-# Heroku-VPS
+# Heroku-vm

-A VPS inside heroku
+A vm inside heroku

 ## ✨ Features

-- vps ( no root rightnow, will try to add soon )
-- gui access
+- root access
 - preinstalled python3, pip3, node.js, java, vim, nano, neofetch, etc... ( want to install something ? just for this repo and edit the `Dockerfile`

 ## 💁‍♀️ How to use